 The Watertown Youth Hockey Learn to Skate program is for boys and girls who would like to learn the fundamentals of ice skating.
-The program is run by the professional instructors of the Sharper Edge Skating School.
+The program is run by the professional instructors of the Warrior Hockey Group.
 It is designed to develop strong basic skating skills (balance, stride, edges and stopping) as an introductory program for children interested in ice hockey.
 The 40 min per week lessons are ideal for children 4 years of age and up.
 Parents of children under 4 that are interested in the program are encouraged to contact Watertown Youth Hockey to discuss the eligibility of their child.

 During class, children will be divided according to ability.
 These groups will develop various skills as they work their way through the curriculum.
 As skills are mastered the children will move up to a more advanced group.
 The Learn to Skate program is an introductory program that will give children the skills necessary to move forward through the Watertown Youth Hockey system, eventually transitioning to Learn to Play and ultimately into the Travel hockey program.